kos-lang/kos/doc/tutorial.md

     var twopt5_flt = 5.0 / 2.0; // 2.5 (float)

+The promotion from integer to floating-point is lossy.
+Very high and very low integers which require more than 53 bits to represent (excluding sign) loose precision when converted to a floating-point value.

 The following binary bitwise operators are available for integer numbers:

 * `&` bitwise and